spatie/dashboard.spatie.be/readme.md

 ## Support
 This dashboard is tailormade to be displayed on the wall mounted tv in our office.
 We do not follow [semver](http://semver.org) for this project and do not provide support whatsoever.
 However if you're a bit familiar with Laravel and Vue you should easily find your way.

-For more details on the project, read our articles about the [setup and components](https://murze.be/2016/06/building-dashboard-using-laravel-vue/) or the [custom grid design](https://murze.be/2016/06/grid-layout-dashboard/).
+For more details on the project, read our article about the [setup and components](https://murze.be/2017/06/building-realtime-dashboard-powered-laravel-vue-2017-edition/)

 ## License